xissburg/edyn/docs/Design.md

 ## Client sends data to server

-Clients will periodically send snapshots of its owned entities to the server.
+Clients will periodically send snapshots containing all entities in the islands where their owned entities reside to the server.
 Dynamic components will be sent often in transient snapshots, which can be sent as unreliable packets.
 Steady components will be sent when they change in a general snapshot, which must be sent as reliable packets.

 Due to packet loss, important state updates might be missed on the server side if the component being updated is not continuous, such as firing a weapon, versus something that is continuous which wouldn't be much of a problem, such as a floating point steering input of a vehicle.
 As a form of prevention, the transient snapshot may contain a component state history, which is an array of pairs of timestamp and value.